APPLICATION DEADLINE IS 28th FEBRUARY 2021.

 Still in doubt?
 Then watch this video: https://www.youtube.com/watch?v=OQW4lZT1iaU

 Information about the study fees can be found here:

-If you are admitted and you are from a country outside the EU (with exception of Canada, Australia, New-Zealand, United States of America or South Africa), you must demonstrate that your level of English is sufficient before 1 September 2021.
-You can demonstrate your command of English with your score on any of the following English language proficiency tests: IELTS, TOEFL, TOEIC or Cambridge English (FCE/CAE/CPE).
+If you are admitted and you are from a country outside the EU (with exception of Canada, Australia, New-Zealand, United States of America or South Africa), you must demonstrate a sufficient level of English before 1 September 2021.
+You need a score on any of the following English language proficiency tests: IELTS, TOEFL, TOEIC or Cambridge English (FCE/CAE/CPE).
 The test scores are valid for two years and your score must be valid as of 1 September 2021.
 The minimum standard is a score of 6.0 in the IELTS test or level 80 in the TOEFL.